Explore ways to buy Gusto stock as we approach the Gusto IPO date. Get access to select pre-IPO companies at Equitybee.

 This happens when employees or other early investors want to liquidate a portion of their shares before the public offering.

-Investors must be accredited to be eligible to buy pre-IPO shares directly.
+Investors must be accredited to be eligible to buy pre-IPO shares.

-Investors can monitor pre-IPO investing platforms such as Equitybee, Forge Global, EquityZen, and Linqto for share availability.
+Investors can monitor pre-IPO investing platforms such as Hiive, Forge Global, EquityZen, and Linqto for share availability.

 Non-accredited investors can own pre-IPO companies via venture capital funds targeted to retail investors.
 Venture capital funds are a new asset class that emerged in 2022.

-The Fundrise Innovation Fund and the ARK Venture Fund (review) via Titan are the only options for non-accredited investors as of early 2023.
+The Fundrise Innovation Fund is the best option for non-accredited investors as of mid 2024.

 IPO investors may find chances to invest during the initial public offering.
 Investors may be able to acquire shares at the IPO price before the company begins trading.